NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 | -x | extracts archive |
 | -f | creates archive with given filename |

-Use tar to secure your directory of files!
+Use `tar` to secure your directory of `files`!
+You are going to want to create an archive with the name `files.tar.gz`.

 [Image of result]

 {{% notice info %}}

-zip is a command that compresses a set of files.
+`zip` is a command that compresses a set of files.
 The format is: `zip [name of zip file] [filenames to be zipped]`

 {{% /notice %}}